 A Zoning Rooftop Controller activates heating or cooling based on the collective demands coming from its zones.
-The calculation method can actually differ for heating versus cooling (see Math Configuration p.64), possibly resulting in simultaneous demands strong enough to activate the equipment in both modes.
-A decision must then be made by the Zoning Rooftop controller about which to activate.
+The calculation method can actually differ for heating versus cooling (see Math Configuration section 6.2), possibly resulting in simultaneous demands strong enough to activate the equipment in both modes.
+A decision must then be made by the Zoning Rooftop Controller about which to activate.